project-jam/jamutilities/README.md

 For some reasons, we use Bun (https://bun.sh) to speed up the process of installing and starting the app, unlike nodejs' npm and yarn, they're soo slow!

 > [!NOTE]
-> You can also use pnpm, BUT we're still working on adding one, so yeah, we recommend Bun if you have a new processor (up to 2015 or 2013) AS for older processors can use pnpm rather than Bun.
+> You can also use pnpm, we recommend Bun if you have a new processor (up to 2015 or 2013, depending if it has that 1 FUCKING CP INSTRUCTION) AS for older processors can use pnpm rather than Bun.
 >
 > See [this](https://github.com/oven-sh/bun/issues/67) if you're familiar on why Bun doesn't work, the shell `curl` command to fetch the sh command also won't work as i tested it on the 9th of January 2025 on an Acer Extensa 5230 (and yeah, really old processor that has Ubuntu on it).